yairgd/yairgd.github.io/content/post/install_linux_on_microzed.md

 generate FSBL for microzed platform board.
 The board definition files (BDF) sould be instaled on vivado as reffer [here](https://github.com/Avent/bdf).

 #### boot.bin
-To create boot we can use bootgen which is tool of xilinf or to use [mkbootimage](https://github.com/antmicro/zynq-mkbootimage) which is open source replacement for xilinx bootgen tool.
-The parameters of the boot image file: load and offset address were taken from u-boot file [zynq-common.h](https://gitlab.denx.de/u-boot/u-boot/-/blob/master/include/configs/zynq-common.h) .
+To create the boot.bin file, we can use bootgen, which is a tool of Xilinx or to use [mkbootimage](https://github.com/antmicro/zynq-mkbootimage) which is an open-source replacement for Xilinx bootgen tool.
+I took the values of the parameters load and offset address from the u-boot file [zynq-common.h](https://gitlab.denx.de/u-boot/u-boot/-/blob/master/include/configs/zynq-common.h).

 ```bash
 #!/bin/bash